Studies in English

 Structure of Clinical Microbiology Course / Attendance

-1st week -17.03.- 21.03.2025.
-(On the Online Study (Moodle) platform, students take lessons on their own)
+1st week Seminar lessons (On the online study Moodle platform, students take lessons on their own)

 • Seminar lesson - Laboratory diagnosis of respiratory tract infections

-• Seminar lesson- Laboratory diagnosis of GIT infections
+• Seminar lesson - Laboratory diagnosis of GIT infections

-2nd week 26.03.2025.
-14:30-17:00 (LIVE interactive classes on the Online Study (Moodle) platform, where students solve and discuss clinical vignettes with a professor or assistant.) *
+2nd-week Practical lessons (practical assignments) The pre-defined term for LIVE interactive classes on the online study Moodle platform, where students solve and discuss clinical vignettes with a professor or assistant, is 02.04.2025.
+15:30-17:00

 • Practical lesson - clinical vignettes related to respiratory tract infections